-The 20 SEER, iQ Drive[®] split system air conditioner operates as part of a larger system which can provide temperature, air flow, and humidity control for a residence or other similarly sized building.
-This system includes this outdoor unit and a compatible indoor unit, typically a gas furnace or an air handler with electric strip heat.
+The 18 SEER, iQ Drive[®] split heat pump operates as part of a larger system which can provide temperature, air flow, and humidity control for a residence or other similarly sized building.
+This system includes this outdoor unit and a compatible indoor unit, typically an air handler with electric strip heat or a gas furnace.
+The electric or gas heat may serve as backup or auxiliary heat to supplement the heat pump, which is expected to serve as the primary heating means.
+However, electric or gas heat is not required for this system to operate.
 Accessory equipment which may be used with the system includes humidifiers, electric or electronic air cleaners, and U/V (ultraviolet) sterilizing lamps.

-Refer to the System Operation section within this document for a description of how the air conditioner operates.
+Refer to the System Operation section within this document for a description of how the heat pump operates.
 In addition, information for troubleshooting and diagnosing problems is included.